-The number of database updates performed.
+The number of database operations(queries or updates) performed.

 memory

 The amount of memory allocated, in bytes.
 Note that this is an approximation since the Java virtual machine (JVM) does not provide a reliable standard method of retrieving this information.